 Facts and Statistics

 If you think life without electricity is impossible, then here are some few facts to make you think otherwise:

-The duration of a power blackout depends on the factors that can trigger it.
-A storm may only cause electric interruptions for a day or so but in SHTF scenarios, these outages may turn permanent.
-In case of a war, a nuclear explosion can cause an electromagnetic pulse (EMP) which causes extremely high voltage surges, leading to electrical system damage.
-For more information on EMP, you can read our article here.
+The duration of a power blackout depends on the triggering factors.
+A storm may only cause electric interruptions for a day or so but in SHTF scenarios, these outages may become permanent.

 If you’re afraid of running out of light, you can buy solar powered lamps and at under $20, you can stock up now.
 They can be carried or hung up.
 Some lamps may take a full day or more of bright sunlight to recharge.
 For this reason, buy several of them and alternate them so one is always charging.